connor33341/connor33341.github.io/README.md

 # connor33341.github.io
 ---
-I really only use this for json/xml schemas and MISX testing.
-With some random static stuff
+Slowly being updated, still mainly used for repo cards, static hosting, json/xml schemas, and MSIX

 # For all those who can't move on from the past
 ### (2022-2021) Pre the GREAT DELETION